Narrandera

 AreaSearch assessment of residential development drivers sees a low level of activity in Narrandera, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Narrandera averaging around 11 new dwelling approvals annually over the past five financial years to FY26, totalling an estimated 57 homes.
-As of FY26, 12 approvals have been recorded.
-The population decline in recent years suggests that new supply has likely kept pace with demand, offering good choice for buyers.
-New homes are being built at an average expected construction cost value of $450,000, indicating a focus on the premium market with high-end developments.
+AreaSearch analysis of ABS building approval numbers indicates Narrandera averaged approximately 11 new dwelling approvals annually over the past five financial years, totalling around 57 homes.
+As of FY-26, 12 approvals have been recorded.
+The population decline in recent years suggests new supply has likely kept pace with demand, providing good choices for buyers.
+The average expected construction cost value of new homes is $450,000, indicating developers focus on the premium market with high-end developments.

 The estimated population per dwelling approval is 381 people, reflecting its quiet, low activity development environment.
-With stable or declining population forecasts, Narrandera may experience less housing pressure, creating favourable conditions for buyers.
+Given stable or declining population forecasts, Narrandera may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development